Winnie09/Wenpin_Hou/pages/open_positions.md

 **<span style="color: blue;"> Postdoctoral scientist position: </span>**  One position is available immediately on relevant research directions.
 We collaborate across Columbia University, Duke University, UC Santa Cruz, and Johns Hopkins to advance understanding of gene regulation, cellular mechanisms, and human health.
 Dr. Hou’s group has designated access to high-performance computing (H100 GPUs).

-## Role & Impact
-We are recruiting a creative, rigorous Postdoctoral Research Scientist to design and deploy new methods on large-scale datasets (e.g., NIH-funded and consortia resources).
+**Role & Impact**: We are recruiting a creative, rigorous Postdoctoral Research Scientist to design and deploy new methods on large-scale datasets (e.g., NIH-funded and consortia resources).
 You will:

 - Lead and co-lead projects in AI for genomics (e.g., generative models, transformers, agentic workflows) and/or statistical learning (e.g., network & spatiotemporal modeling, functional/longitudinal data, time-series).
 - Analyze single-cell/spatial multi-omics and epigenomic data in applications spanning development, cancer, neurodegeneration, and immunology.
 - Publish in top venues, present at major conferences, and contribute to open-source software.
 - Receive tailored mentorship in grant writing (e.g., NIH K99/R00), career planning, and leadership.

-## Ideal Background
-We welcome candidates grounded in one or more of the following:
+**Ideal Background**: We welcome candidates grounded in one or more of the following:

 - Generative AI/transformers, agentic AI, deep learning
 - Computational genomics, network modeling, spatiotemporal/functional data analysis, time-series